alexdupond/rovi2/README.md

 # rovi2

-The "catkin_we" contains all the code for Vision pose estimation
+The "catkin_wc" contains all the code for Vision pose estimation

 The "planningAndRobotControl" contains all the code made for the two multi robot planner.